DataDog/wilma/README.md

 By default, Wilma looks for the file `wilma.toml` in the current working directory.
 You can specify a custom Wilma file with the `-c/--config` option.

+> **NOTE** Wilma should be installed within the same environment of the target
+> application to work properly.
+For examole, you may want to list Wilma amongst
+> the developent dependencies of your project.

 ## Tools